Most Searched Apartments in California

 The average monthly rent of apartments in Anaheim, CA is $2,143.

 Anaheim, CA Rent Trends

-Living in Anaheim
+Living in Anaheim, CA

 If you like all things Disney, you are a short drive away from the Disneyland Resort, which includes Disneyland and California Adventure.
 It’s also a shopper’s paradise with Anaheim GardenWalk and Downtown Disney offering a lush outdoor retail experience.
 There’s also golfing, hiking, and biking in nearby Anaheim Hills.

 If you DON’T like Disneyland (and the hordes of tourists it brings to the area), Anaheim is likely not for you.
 If you are commuting to another city, particularly LA or Riverside, you will spend a lot of time in your car.
 And we should mention that the weather in Anaheim during summer months can be brutal.

 Ethnically speaking, Anaheim is essentially divided between Caucasian and Latino, so it’s good to know at least a little Spanish.
 There is a much smaller population of African Americans and Asians and it has been voted one of America’s most Conservative cities (Orange County tends to vote Republican).